BGTECH-PRO/pong-x/README.md

 ## Play as an executable

-	You the option of installing the executable on Linux.
+Here you have the option of installing the executable.
 Make sure you have your ssh keys set up with github.
-Now we can clone the repo.

 ```sh
 git clone git@github.com:BGTECH-PRO/pong-x.git && cd pong-x
 ```
-Now you can click on the executable and enjoy pong.
+Now you can click on the executable named main and enjoy pong.